 It is known that the phase transition of this model also takes place at $h=1$~\cite{zonzo2018n}.
-As the terms $Z_i X_{i+1} Z_{i+2}$ are mutually commuting, the ground state at $h=0$ is the common eigenvector of those operators which is also known as the cluster state.
+As the terms $Z_i X_{i+1} Z_{i+2}$ are mutually commuting, the ground state at $h=0$ is the common eigenvector of those operators, which is also known as the cluster state.
 Two relevant symmetries that determine the ground state of this model are $P_1 = \prod_{i=1}^{N/2} X_{2i}$ and $P_2 = \prod_{i=1}^{N/2} X_{2i-1}$~\cite{son2011topological,zeng2019quantum}.
-We thus expect that a circuit cannot bring the product state $\ket{+}^{\otimes N}$ to the ground state of the Hamiltonian when $h < 1$ in a constant depth as long as it commutes with $P_1$ and $P_2$.
+By the definition of SPT, a constant-depth circuit that brings the product state $\ket{+}^{\otimes N}$ to the ground state of the Hamiltonian for $h < 1$ does not exist as long as the circuit commutes with $P_1$ and $P_2$.

-We study whether a symmetry breaking layer can improve it.
-To see this, we construct our Ansatz
+We study whether a symmetry-breaking layer can improve it.
+To see this, we construct our ansatz